mfornace/rebind/docs/C++.md

 std::remove_reference_t<T> *target(Type<T> t={}) &;
 ```

-## Document
+## Schema

-In C++, without necessary python inclusion, we define a document which more or less represents a module.
+In C++, without necessary python inclusion, we define a schema which more or less represents a module.

 It is a map from names to free functions and classes.

-- Document:
+- Schema:
     - map of `String` to (`Function` or `Class`)
 - Function: a simple immutable callable object
     - `Value(ArgPack)`